yunchongxiao/xiechen_homepage/_pages/en/about.md

 # Biography

-I am currently a Tenure-Track Associate Professor and Ph.D. advisor at the School of Computer Science, Shanghai Jiao Tong University, China.
-My research focuses on intelligent speech signal processing, including audio understanding, audio generation, and speech-to-speech dialogue systems.
+I am currently a Tenure-Track Associate Professor at the School of Computer Science, Shanghai Jiao Tong University, China.
+My research focuses on deep learning for speech signal processing, including audio understanding, audio generation, and speech-to-speech dialogue models.

 Over the past decade, I have been fortunate to live, study, and work in several wonderful cities — from Loudi@Hunan → Xiamen → Beijing → Cambridge → Seattle → Shanghai — and to meet many great mentors and collaborators along the way.